Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{}semiparametric model is a statistical model that involves not only a finite-dimensional parameter vector of interest $\bs{\theta} \in \Theta \subseteq \mathbb{R}^d$ but also an infinite-dimensional parameter, i.e. a function $g$, that often represents a nuisance parameter.
 This characterization is general enough to include many well-known examples: the symmetric location model, linear and logistic regression, errors in variables models, missing data and censoring models, copula models and even times series models such as ARMA or ARCH models.
 We refer the reader to \cite[Sect.
 4]{BKRW} and \cite{Hallin_Werker} for a discussion of how the semiparametric formalism applies to the above-mentioned examples.
-The clear advantage of adopting a semiparametric model is in the potential gain in term of robustness with rest to some missing knowledge about the random experiment at hand that are indeed required when we use a parametric model.
+The clear advantage of adopting a semiparametric model is in the potential gain in term of robustness with respect to some missing knowledge about the random experiment at hand that are indeed required when we use a parametric model.
 On the other hand, the fact that the function $g$ is left fully unspecified may lead to some efficiency losses in the estimation of the parameter vector of interest $\bs{\theta} \in \Theta \subseteq \mathbb{R}^d$ in respect of the parametric case.
 Nevertheless, there are cases in which parametric and semi-parametric efficiency coincide.
 In other words, in these specific cases, we can gain robustness without losing efficiency.
-The simplest example is the symmetric location model, in which the goal is to estimate the location parameter without assuming any specific functional form for the (symmetric) density of the data \cite[Sect.
-3.4, Ex.
-1]{BKRW}.
+This property of the statistical model is known as \textit{adaptivity} \cite{Bickel_paper,BKRW,Hallin_Werker}.

 In this work, we will analyze the parametric and the semiparametric efficiency for the estimation of the parameter vector of interest when the considered semiparametric model contains nuisance parameters of \textit{both finite and infinite dimension}.
 Specifically, we will focus on the statistical model of the elliptically symmetric distributions.